Find Affordable College Courses

 Grand Rapids, MI

-Grand Rapids Community College did quite well in this year’s ranking of the best places for culinary arts students to get a undergraduate certificate.
-It came in at #6 on the list.
-Grand Rapids Community College is a fairly large public school located in the city of Grand Rapids.
+With a ranking of #6, Grand Rapids Community College did quite well on this year’s best value schools for culinary arts students working on their undergraduate certificate.
+Grand Rapids Community College is a large public school located in the midsize city of Grand Rapids.

-Out-of-state tuition fees for undergraduate students at Grand Rapids Community College are $11,589 per year.
+Grand Rapids Community College undergraduate students pay an average of $11,589 in tuition and fees each year.
 Culinary Arts majors at Grand Rapids Community College take out an average of $14,858 in student loans while working on their Undergraduate Certificate.

 Read More…